Language selection

 Saskatchewan RCMP overview

-The Saskatchewan RCMP is responsible for policing 99.9% of the total area and 46% of the total population of Saskatchewan.
-The Saskatchewan RCMP is comprised of three districts: North, Central and South.
+The Saskatchewan RCMP is responsible for policing 99.9% of the total area and 45% of the total population of Saskatchewan.
+The Saskatchewan RCMP is comprised of three districts: North, Central, and South.

 In Saskatchewan RCMP jurisdiction, crime rates have remained high and are continuing to increase.
-An overall provincial downward trend in crime rate has been noted – however, this is the result of crime rates decreasing for other Saskatchewan police services (such as Regina Police Service, Saskatoon Police Service, Moose Jaw Police Service).
+An overall provincial downward trend in crime rate has been noted - however, this is the result of crime rates decreasing for other Saskatchewan police services.

 Chart 1: Saskatchewan crime rate by police jurisdiction